Faking SM Photons by Displaced Dark Photon Decays: Discussion

 A dark photon which decays within the tracker can fake a real photon.
 However, that implies a non-negligible probability for the decay to be before or after the tracker.
 If it decays before the tracker, such an object may be identified as a lepton-jet.
 Further if the decay happens after the ECAL, it can be identified as different objects depending on the detailed decay location.
 If the decay happens inside the HCAL, it may be identified as a jet with no electromagnetic (EM) energy.
-Such exotic objects have already been covered in some searches.
-However an optimization, such as triggering on one hard photon and one jet with no EM energy, can be applied in order to increase the sensitivity.
-If it decays in the muon chamber, another specialized search can be imposed to cover such a scenario.
-After all, if an excess showed up in channels with photons is actually induced by displaced dark photon decay, one expects excesses in searches with exotic objects as well.
+Such exotic objects have already been covered in some searches \cite{ATLAS-CONF-2014-041,Aad:2014yea}.
+Future improvements, such as triggering on one hard photon and one jet with no EM energy, can be applied in order to increase the sensitivity.
+If the decay happens in the muon chamber, another specialized displace signal search can be imposed to cover the scenario.
+Besides to ATLAS and CMS experiments, other dark photon searches can also provide complimentary constraints to similar region of dark photon parameters.
+For instance, a dark photon with $\mathcal{O}(100)$ MeV mass and $\mathcal{O}(10^{-4})$ mixing can easily fake SM photon in the benchmark model in this paper.
+At the meanwhile, the dark photon search at the LHCb \cite{Ilten:2015hya} can cover similar parameter region.
+However, we note that our dark photon production is based on the decay of a heavy resonance.
+While in \cite{Ilten:2015hya} and most of other dark photon searches, the production is only through kinetic mixing.
+Depending on the production rate the this heavy resonance, we may or may not have an earlier coverage on the similar dark photon parameter region.
+However, let us emphasize that constraining dark photon parameter space is not our key focus.
+The goal of this paper is to point out the subtleties in particle identification strategies and study their potential impacts when extracting physics information in certain searches.

-In addition to the exotic object searches, there could be other possible ways to distinguish our scenario from other possibilities.
+Besides the exotic object search, there could be other ways to distinguish the dark photon scenario from other possibilities.
 In most models where the photons are directly produced from a heavy resonance decay, other di-boson channels such as $Z\gamma$ and $ZZ$ have non-negligible rates.
 This is because the particles mediating the diphoton decay channel also couple to $Z$ boson.
 However, this relation does not necessarily hold if the heavy resonance decays dominantly to two dark photons.
 The decay branching ratios to channels with one or two $Z$ bosons can be highly suppressed by powers of $\epsilon$'s from the kinetic mixing.
 Comparing other di-boson decay channels with the diphoton channel then serves a powerful probe to distinguish models where photons are directly produced from heavy resonance decay or faked by meta-stable particle decays.